AdithNG/TravelTrek/README.md

 # TravelTrek – AI-Powered Travel Recommender

 **TravelTrek** is a web-based application that recommends travel locations and hotels based on user preferences and budget.
-This project was developed as part of the CMSC 447 Software Engineering course, integrating OpenAI's GPT API to provide personalized travel suggestions through an interactive chatbot.
+This project was developed to integrate OpenAI's GPT API to provide personalized travel suggestions through an interactive chatbot.

 ## Features
 - **AI Chatbot**: The website integrates with GPT to offer personalized travel and hotel recommendations based on user inputs such as budget and preferred destinations.